SpyderGamer/Linux-Terminal-for-Newbies/2. Help Commands/README.md

 # Help Commands 📚
 You can use help commands to get information about a command or its usage.
 There are many ways to do so.
+I strongly recommend you check out the help section of each command you will learn to see how it is used and what options, arguments and parameters are available for it.

 ## -h or --help
 This gives you help about a command's **USAGE** which is different from the `help []` command.